If a surgeon deems a heart patient inoperable, there two extremely important questions to ask:

 - How can we improve on our surgical solutions to save the life of a high risk or “inoperable” aneurysm patient?

-Well, first let me give you a quick, down-to-earth introduction to the technical aspects involved in an aortic aneurysm repair operation.
-Once you know what the basic technical challenges are, you will appreciate the solutions we have developed in high risk heart surgery cases.
+First, here is a quick, simple introduction to the technical aspects involved in an aortic aneurysm repair operation.
+Understanding the challenges will allow you to appreciate the solutions we utilize in high-risk heart surgery cases.
 These new technologies have made the difference for so many heart patients that were otherwise hopeless and inoperable.
 We believe strongly in education and offering as many options as possible when it comes to treating an Inoperable Aortic Aneurysm.
 Let’s start with the basics.

 Aorta is the main pipeline in the human body.
 The heart pumps oxygenated blood in it with every heartbeat.
 The blood then flows to every organ in the body through side branches of the aorta.
 This “pipeline” is roughly 1″ in diameter in most people with a normal aorta.
 The aorta can have a tendency to enlarge and balloon out over time in some patients.
 This is where we can start analyzing the true nature of the problem when deciding if a situation is truly inoperable.
 This can also allow us to find the best treatment option when things start to malfunction.
 Aortic Stenosis or Insufficiency may also have to be considered throughout the diagnosis and treatment considerations.

 If the diameter of the aorta grows beyond a critical size, it becomes dangerous and life-threatening.
-The operation to fix this problem might resemble plain and simple plumbing.
-The portion of our pipeline (the aortic aneurysm) is taken out and replaced by an artificial pipe that recreates a normal size and function and saves our patients from the risk of a blowout or an aortic dissection.
+In some cases, the operation to fix this problem might resemble plain and simple plumbing.
+The portion of our pipeline (the aortic aneurysm) is taken out and replaced by an artificial pipe.
+This artificial pipe recreates a normal size and function and saves our patients from the risk of a blowout or an aortic dissection.
 This is what we want to avoid.
 Early detection can be key in staving off these more major issues down the road.

 OK!!
 Let’s start the list of specific answers to question#1 and question#2.
 Consider it the troubleshooting chapter of your aneurysm manual.

 The troubleshooting consists in connecting the heart lung machine through a branch of the aorta away from the calcified area.
-If you are told that you are inoperable for this reason, it might be time to search for a second opinion in a reputable high risk heart surgery center.
-This more specialized heart surgery center might have more options and be able to deem you a suitable candidate for a surgical option.
+If you are told that you are inoperable for this reason, it might be time to search for a second opinion in a reputable high-risk heart surgery center.
+This more specialized heart surgery center might have more options and be able to deem you a suitable candidate for surgery.

 An intelligent conversation has to touch upon each medical or surgical alternative and its related risks and benefits.
 In other words, what are the risks exactly?
-If you are told that open heart surgery is very risky you need to understand the chances of survival for each choice.
+If you are told that open heart surgery is very risky, you need to understand the chances of survival for each choice.
 Let’s suppose you are told that you have a 20% risk of serious complications or death with surgery.
 Your next question should be: “What are my chances without surgery?”
 Obtaining as much knowledge as possible will help inform all of your health decisions for the better.

-You might have a large aneurysm that is diseased enough to carry a 40% or 50% chance of serious or lethal complications if nothing is done about it in a timely fashion.
+You might have a large aneurysm that is diseased enough to carry a 40% or 50% chance of serious or lethal complications if nothing is done about it.
 In such a case, avoiding surgery does come with worse consequences.
 You need to know what your options are.
 Needless to say, every case is different and you should always discuss your case with an expert medical professional.
-Expert minimally invasive and high risk heart surgery centers can offer surgical and catheter based options that might make a significant difference in the ease of recovery and quality of life.
+Expert minimally invasive and high-risk heart surgery centers can offer surgical and catheter-based options.
+Subsequently, these different options can make a significant difference in the ease of recovery and quality of life.
 This is why hearing that you have an Inoperable Aneurysm should encourage you to seek a second opinion at the very least.

-High risk heart surgery specialists might offer a more secure outcome by meticulously managing certain heart conditions before, during and after surgery.
+High-risk heart surgery specialists might offer a more secure outcome by meticulously managing certain heart conditions before, during, and after surgery.
 They often have more experience with more difficult heart conditions.
 This can work to your benefit.
 Adequate preoperative medical intervention can optimize a high-risk heart patient before surgery.
 Advanced surgical techniques can also assist them during the actual surgery.
 Finally, they can then recover postoperatively with expert management of congestive heart failure and low ejection fraction.

 Schedule Your Consultation With Dr. Ciuffo

-If you’ve been diagnosed as a high risk or inoperable aortic aneurysm patient for one of the reasons listed above, it is important that you talk with our expert heart surgeon, Dr. Giovanni Ciuffo, for a second opinion.
+Are you a high-risk or inoperable aortic aneurysm patient?
+If so, all hope is not lost.
+It is important that you talk with our expert heart surgeon, Dr. Giovanni Ciuffo, for a second opinion.
 Contact us online or call (330) 588-4676 to schedule an appointment with Dr. Ciuffo.